MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/uefi-firmware-signing.md

 > [!IMPORTANT]
 > Please note the following:
-> * LSA submissions require an extended validation (EV) code signing certificate.
+> * UEFI submissions require an extended validation (EV) code signing certificate.
 For more information about code signing certificates, see [Get a code signing certificate](get-a-code-signing-certificate.md).
-> * All UEFI submissions must be in a single, signed CAB file, and contain all UEFI files required for signing.
+> * UEFI submissions must be in a signed CAB library, and contain all UEFI files required for signing.
->   * This file should contain no folders and only the binaries to be signed.
+>   * This file should contain no folders and only the .efi files to be signed.
 > * The CAB file signature must match the Authenticode certificate for your organization.
 See [Authenticode digital signatures](https://docs.microsoft.com/windows-hardware/drivers/install/authenticode) for more information.
 >   * Depending on your certificate provider, you may need to use [SignTool](https://msdn.microsoft.com/library/windows/desktop/aa387764) or an external process.
+> * EFI ByteCode (EBC) files must be compiled using the /ALIGN:32 flag for processing to succeed.

 ## Submit new UEFI firmware